Trams in Kingston upon Hull: Drypool and Marfleet Steam Tramways Company

-The Hull Street Tramways scheme had included a route east from the city centre along Hedon Road, but this did not form part of the final Act.
+The Hull Street Tramways scheme had included a route east from the city centre along Hedon Road, but this did not form part of the final act of Parliament.
 In 1885 the Drypool and Marfleet Steam Tramways Company was formed by local individuals including F. B. Grotrian.
 After negotiations with the Hull Corporation, which required the new company to provide a deposit of £500 per mile, and to contribute up to £500 towards the costs of any bridges along the route requiring widening, the bill for the new line was submitted in 1886.

 By 1889 a section of track from Great Union Street to Hedon Road, going as far as the junction with Lee Smith Street had been completed, and opened for traffic.
 The tramway was originally intended to extend as far as the outlying village of Marfleet; extension beyond Lee Smith Street were delayed, and in 1892 the company sought to rescind from its original obligations; the maximum extent of the line was to just beyond the Holderness Drain on Hedon Road, a short branch to Drypool Bridge was also later built.

-The company used 2 axle steam locomotives built by Thomas Green & Son.
+The company used two-axle steam locomotives built by Thomas Green & Son.
 The vehicles, which each cost £500 were fitted with apparatus enabling them to 'consume their own smoke', and had the wheels encased for safety.
 They drew double decker bogie carriages, seating 32 at ground level and 42 on the upper level; the upper and lower decks were enclosed.
 The company's depot was at Hotham Street off Hedon Road.

 The line was single tracked with passing loops, a fare of 1d was charged for all journeys.

 In 1899 the Hull Corporation (having acquired authority to construct an electric tramway in 1896) bought the Drypool and Marfleet Steam Tramways Company for £15,500.
-The system was operated under lease whilst the new electric tramsystem was under construction.
+The system was operated under lease whilst the new electric tram system was under construction.
 By 1901 only two of the locomotives were still in operation, and the last steam tram ran on 13 January 1901 – the Hedon Road line was served by wagonettes until the electric tramway was opened in 1903.